7 plus (7+) Exam – Magdalen College School (MCS) – What you need to know

 The majority of boys enter MCS Junior School at age seven, although it is possible to join in later years if places are available.

-Please click here for a link to the MCS Junior School’s 7+ exam registration form.
+Registration: Please click here for a link to the MCS Junior School’s 7+ exam registration form.
+Registration fee: £75

-Booking is essential for Open Afternoons as they are more intimate than the general Open Morning.
+Booking is essential for Open Events.
 To book, click here.

 The maths test is the longest and lasts 45 minutes.